-Editor’s Note: FFS - if any additional oneM2M request header or content parameters are needed in the request (e.g. From parameter for security purposes)

 Step 007: The Registree AE receives and processes the retargeted request.

 Step 008: The Registree AE sends a response back to the Hosting CSE.
+The following example shows a response for the retargeted UPDATE request.

+Table 6.2.4.1.2-6 Example response for a retargeted request